What is a facelift?

 - Deepening of the fold lines between the nose and corner of the mouth

 - Fat that has fallen or has disappeared

-The loss of youthful contours in the face can be due to a variety of factors, including heredity, gravity, environmental conditions, and stress.
+The loss of youthful contours in the face can be due to variety of factors, including thinning of the skin, loss of facial fat, gravity, sun damage, smoking, as well as heredity and stress.